 I grew up in Bryan, a small college town in central Texas.
 The youngest of three girls, I played school often because it gave me the rare opportunity to be in charge.
 I went to a very small private school that became an extension of my family growing up, and a string of exemplary teachers made excellent role models.
 I’ve always loved everything about school and have wanted to be a teacher for as long as I can remember.
 The smell of school supplies in the air will probably always make my heart skip a beat!

-I attended Texas A&M University and was assigned to Clear Creek ISD for student teaching.
-Right away, I fell in love with the district’s balanced approach to literacy instruction.
-When I was offered a job teaching 3rd grade, I knew I had to take it.
-During my second year of teaching, I got the crazy idea to add a few graduate courses to my agenda, and I earned my Master’s in Curriculum and Instruction from Texas A&M in 2009.
+I attended Texas A&M University and during my second year of teaching, I got the crazy idea to add a few graduate courses to my agenda.
+I earned my master’s in Curriculum and Instruction from Texas A&M as well.